-Heat maps provide valuable detail in your email, showing you exactly which parts of the email are receiving the most attention and interaction by your subscribers.
+Heat maps provide valuable detail about the clicks in your email, showing you exactly which parts of the email are receiving the most attention and interaction by your subscribers.

 A different color is generated for each unique number of clicks on the email.
-No color displays over links with no clicks.
+If a link does not have any clicks, no color will display.
 We start with four basic colors.

 |Red||Link(s) that received the most clicks|

 |Light Blue||Link(s) with the third most clicks|

 Heat map calculations

 Heat maps look at where your subscribers are clicking in the email.
 All percentages and totals are based on clicks.
 These calculations are similar to the overall campaign reporting except that only clicks are being reviewed.

 - Total clicks on link / Total clicks in email = Total click percentage of link

 - Total unique clicks on link / Total unique clicks in email = Total unique click percentage of link